skmin-lab/unixmd/docs/source/install.rst

 You will need to add the source directory(:code:`$PYUNIXMDHOME/src`) to your Python path, where :code:`$PYUNIXMDHOME` is an enviroment variable for the top-level directory.

-If you want to use library for exponetial propagator, you need to add :code:'lib_type' option.
+If you want to use library for exponetial propagator, you need to add :code:`lib_type` option.

 .. code-block:: bash